neubot/neubot/doc/FAQ.rst

-Neubot automatically downloads and installs updates on all platforms but Microsoft Windows (and, of course, if you installed it from sources, you will not receive automatic updates).
+Neubot automatically downloads and installs updates on all platforms but Microsoft Windows (and, of course, if you installed it from source, you will not receive automatic updates).

 If you are not using Windows, you should periodically make sure that it automatically updated to the latest version.
-As a rule of thumb, if more than two weeks have passed since the last release and it has not updated, then it's a bug.
+As a rule of thumb, if more than two weeks have passed since the last release and Neubot has not updated, there's a bug.

 If you are running Windows, the web user interface (see `7.
 Web user interface`_) will be opened